-Identifier type: With data content of: Indicates: Subject: CountryName (C) Root CA N/A The letters "US" Subordinate CA The letters "US" Root CA That the Root Certificate is managed by a CA operated in the United States of America.
+Identifier type: With data content of: Indicates: Subject: countryName (C) Root CA N/A The letters "US" Subordinate CA The letters "US" Root CA That the Root Certificate is managed by a CA operated in the United States of America.
 Subordinate CA That the Certificate is sponsored by a CA in the country represented by the two-letter code.
-Subject: OrganizationName (O) Root CA IdenTrust Subordinate CA IdenTrust Root CA That the Root CA is owned and operated by IdenTrust.
-Subordinate CA The name of Organization sponsoring the CA. Subject: OrganizationUnitName (OU) Root CA N/A Subordinate CA TrustID Root CA Designation by IdenTrust for this Root to be the IdenTrust Use Root Subordinate CA Signing CA designation.
-Subject: CommonName (CN) Root CA DST Root CA X3 IdenTrust Commercial Root CA [n] Subordinate CA TrustID CA A1[n] Enterprise CA Name TrustID EV Code Signing CA[n] TrustID Time-Stamping CA[n] [n] Iteration of the TrustID CA Root CA The name of the Root CA followed by a number starting in one (1) and progressively increasing with each new instance of the Root Certificate Subordinate CA The name of the Subordinate CA. A number could be appended to indicate the instance of the Subordinate CA Enterprise CA Name may be constrained.
-See Section 7.1.4.2
+Subject: organizationName (O) Root CA IdenTrust Subordinate CA IdenTrust Root CA That the Root CA is owned and operated by IdenTrust.
+Subordinate CA The name of Organization sponsoring the CA. Subject: organizationalUnitName (OU) Root CA N/A Subordinate CA TrustID Root CA Designation by IdenTrust for this Root to be the IdenTrust Use Root Subordinate CA Signing CA designation.

+Identifier type: With data content of: Indicates: Subject: Root CA Root CA commonName (CN) DST Root CA X3 IdenTrust Commercial Root CA [n] or IdenTrust Public Sector Root CA [n] Subordinate CA TrustID CA A1[n] Enterprise CA Name TrustID EV Code Signing CA[n] TrustID Time-Stamping CA[n] The name of the Root CA followed by a number starting in one (1) and progressively increasing with each new instance of the Root Certificate Subordinate CA The name of the Subordinate CA. A number could be appended to indicate the instance of the Subordinate CA Enterprise CA Name may be constrained.
+See Section 7.1.4.2 [n] Iteration of the TrustID CA